melosso/relayway/README.md

 Grab the [latest release](https://github.com/melosso/relayway/releases/latest) and extract it to your deployment folder.

+## Installation
+> [!CAUTION]
+> Do not set SMTP Host to anything other than `localhost` because the server does not have authentication or encryption!

 ### 3. Configuration

 Define your Microsoft Graph and SMTP settings to enable email relay functionality.